chromaui/chromatic-docs/faq.md

 Each browser adds another snapshot for each of your stories.
 For example, if you have a story that is tested in Chrome and Safari, that counts as two snapshots.

-If you also test your story with different viewports, those count as snapshots as well.
+If you also test your story with different viewports, those also count as snapshots.
 For example, you want to test a story at `320px`, `1280px`, `Chrome`, and `Safari`.
-This would count as 4 snapshots.
+This would count as four snapshots.

 </details>

 <details>
 <summary>Does adding more browser coverage add time to my tests?</summary>

-Yes it can.
-We do our best to provide the fastest test speeds but there are limits to browser performance even when scaled across hundreds and thousands of machines.
+Yes, it can.
+We do our best to provide the fastest test speeds, but there are limits to browser performance even when scaled across hundreds and thousands of machines.

 </details>

 <details>
 <summary>What about testing in every other browser and its versions?</summary>

-Chromatic covers the major rendering engines (Blink, Gecko and Trident) at all viewports.
+Chromatic covers the major rendering engines (Blink, Gecko, and Trident) at all viewports.
 This eliminates almost all browser regressions your users are likely to see with minimal effort, configuration, or additional time to your workflow.

 Supporting more browser/device combinations ends up having diminishing returns that adds noise to the visual review process.